redhat-developer-adoption-emea/cloud-native-guides/inventory-spring-boot-gradle.md

 You will use a previously created Open API specification or you'll be given one by the instructor.

-#### What is Gradle?

-From ???:

-> *

-Red Hat Openshift ... supports a

-You can find more information about .Net Core in RHEL [here](https://developers.redhat.com/products/dotnet/overview/)

 #### Preprequisites

 In order to follow this lab you'll need: